International Communist League (Fourth Internationalist): Regarding domestic policy

 Since the early 1980s the League and affiliates have also organized mobilizations against Nazis and the Ku Klux Klan.
 They were an early campaigner to save Mumia Abu-Jamal from death row.
 The Spartacist League regards what they term the "struggle for black liberation" as central to communist revolution in the U.S.; to that end, they promote "revolutionary integrationism" and also prominently support the right to bear arms.
 The party is radically permissive with regards to sexuality and culture, opposing all the laws which prohibit consensual sexual relations, including "age of consent" laws.
-In addition they are for the decriminalization of prostitution, drug use, gambling, pornography, homosexual sex which they regard as "crimes without victims" and are "generally illegal or heavily regulated under capitalist law."
+In addition Their British section was for the decriminalization of prostitution, drug use, gambling, pornography, homosexual sex which they regard as "crimes without victims" and are "generally illegal or heavily regulated under capitalist law."

 Regarding similar groups

 The League rejects left-wing political coalitions and campaigns believing they are popular fronts aimed at providing platforms for bourgeois politicians from the Democratic Party and the U.S. Green Party, a strategy the SL's ideas abhor.
-Instead, the League denounces all support to "capitalist parties," especially the left-wing ones founded through popular front formation, and instead argue for an independent workers' party aiming for state power.
+Instead, the League denounces all support to "capitalist parties", especially the left-wing ones founded through popular front formation, and instead argue for an independent workers' party aiming for state power.

 The Spartacists also devote much attention to polemicizing against other communist and socialist groups.
 These polemics are usually exceptionally forceful and are often seen by the groups being attacked as unnecessarily disruptive of their activities.
 The Spartacist League is also highly critical of groups associated with the reunified Fourth International, whose politics they characterize as Pabloite.

-In a book entitled Death Agony of the Fourth International, Workers Power and the Irish Workers Group claim the iSt's strategy was/is based on, and they quote from an iSt document, "destroying" other left wing groups.
+In a book entitled Death Agony of the Fourth International, Workers Power and the Irish Workers' Group claim the iSt's strategy was/is based on, and they quote from an iSt document, "destroying" other left wing groups.
 They claim this involves occupying rooms where other left groups are due to have meetings as well as other methods.
 Furthermore, they argue that the Spartacists, while developing a correct position that the SWP were centrist, did not recognise that the Fourth International had degenerated before it split, and therefore were more critical of one section than of the other.